mykola-dev/energy-meter-scanner/README.md

 Powered by Anylne OCR SDK

 ### Quick Start
-- Setup your Firebase account (DB, Storage and Remote Config are required).
+- Setup your Firebase account (DB, Storage, Email Authentication and Remote Config are required).
 Fortunately Android Studio is able to do it for you.
 - Register Anyline API token here https://www.anyline.io/
 - Save token in the Firebase Remote Config under ```anyline_api_key``` key